dustinpfister/blog_posts/_posts/canvas-example-hyper-casual-space-shooter.md

 I think that maybe an important part of the process is to not just think of a canvas example as just another project that I need to get over with so I can move on to the next thing.
 I am guilty of this kind of problem with many of my examples thus far, I work on something until I get the basic idea up and running, and then I stop working on it so I can move on to something else.
 This is a bad habit that has something to do with entering a kind of developer mindset, but loosing sight of a gamer mindset.
 So I have made an effort to break that cycle by trying to get into playing my own game, this game, to experience what it is like to actually play it.
 So far I would say that it is fun for a little while, but I still quickly loose interest after a little while, so maybe I still have some work to do with this one.

 I have some other examples where I have broke the cycle of not going beyond the basic core idea, only to end up stopping eventually anyway.
 The result then is ending up with a project that is just starting to feel like a game, but not just there yet.
 So maybe if I start with a very basic idea for a game, try to limit the number of features, and focus on what really truly matters, I can break this cycle once and for all.
 I should keep working on this game, but I should not just more forward with any little idea that comes to mind.
 The focus should be on what truly matters with this, what will truly make this game into a real game for once.

+I have some additional work drafted out for additional features, but at this point I think that there is only so much more to add.
+Once I have all the features that I want from there I think I might just want to make some code readability improvements.
+I have a lot of ideas that might help to make this game a lot more fun, but maybe some of those ideas should be pursued in a fork of this source code actually.
+I think that in the ling term I would like to keep this example simple, in terms of the game play at least.
+Sore I have added a fair number of features all ready, but the basic idea is to just fly around, and blast some blocks all to hell.
+A basic as it might be, it seems to work okay as a kind of escape.
+Not just when working on it, but paying it also.